Sanakirja

 Määritelmät

 2. (nautical) The wale of a sailing ship which projects beyond the gunwale and to which the shrouds attach via the chains.
+One of the flat ledges of heavy plank bolted edgewise to the outside of a vessel, to increase the spread of the shrouds and carry them clear of the bulwarks.

 3. The natural or man-made deeper course through a reef, bar, bay, or any shallow body of water.